lanl/SEPIA/docs/index.rst

 .. _Conda docs: https://docs.conda.io/projects/conda/en/latest/user-guide/index.html

 First, pull down the current source code from `GitHub`_ either by downloading a zip file or using `git clone`.
+If you prefer, you can download the latest stable release instead of the master branch.

 From the command line, while in the main SEPIA directory, use the following command to install sepia::